JoaoCostaIFG/LPOO/README.md

-# LPOO project group 73 (g73)

-LPOO FEUP MIEIC.

-## Project details

-**Name**: Skane dweller.
-**Brief description**: You control a giant snake that must kill to grow and survive.
-Dodge and retaliate against the human armies, and destroy everything in your path.
-Don't forget to hide yourself underground, where you'll be safe in times of need.
-**Some of planned functionalities**:
+# Features

 - the player controls a giant snake called Skane;
 - the snake can bury itself underground to move unnoticed and safe from enemy fire;
 - there are civilian running from you and soldiers trying to kill you using their guns, cars and helicopters;
 - the snake needs air the breath so it needs to come to the surface from time to time;
 - the more you eat, the more health you have and the bigger you become;
 - enemy damage makes lose health and, consequently, shrink;
 - if you shrink too much, you die;
 - some stronger enemies (e.g.: tanks) can yield some extra rewards, like movement speed upgrades, upon death;

-Project developed by João de Jesus Costa (up201806560@fe.up.pt) e João Lucas Silva Martins (up201806436@fe.up.pt)

-# Features

 ## Planned Features